 This is a tracker fund and so is managed passively.

 |Performance figures are based on the average of monthly percentage returns relative to the benchmark index.|

 Bijan Seghatchian is presently Fund Manager of Passive Equity Funds at HSBC Global Asset Management, having managed equity index funds since January 2009.
 He was previously an Operations / Business Development Manager from 2007, and was with the HSBC Global Asset Management Group IT since February 1995.
 Seghatchian holds a BSc in Psychology /Philosophy from Bristol University, an MSc in Systems & Technology from City University and a Post Graduate Certificate in Economics from London University.

-Hsbc Global Asset Management (Uk) Limited has 18.6 years experience of managing mutual funds in this sector.
-Over this period the average monthly return relative to the benchmark index has been -0.11%.
-During the worst period of relative performance (from December 2000 - April 2015) there was a decline of 27% relative to the index.
+Hsbc Global Asset Management has 20.2 years experience of managing mutual funds in this sector.
+Over this period the average monthly return relative to the benchmark index has been -0.09%.
+During the worst period of relative performance (from December 2000 - January 2018) there was a decline of 30% relative to the index.
 The worst absolute loss has been 45%.